NikolayP12/sqlquestion/README.md

 ## Support

-For questions or issues regarding the SQLab question type, please send an email to the plugin maintainer at nikolaypn2002@gmail.com.
+For questions or issues regarding the SQL question type, please send an email to the plugin maintainer at nikolaypn2002@gmail.com.